-Answer: This is weather dependent but we are always outside first thing in the morning, as despite having relieved themselves before coming, all dogs will, without fail, both pee and poop again upon arrival at the daycare as a means of spreading their scent.
-In the morning we like to give them ample opportunity to do this outside so it is not occurring inside!
+Answer: This is weather dependent, but we are always outside first thing in the morning, as despite having relieved themselves before coming, most dogs will, without fail, both pee and poop again upon arrival at the daycare as a means of spreading their scent.
+In the morning we like to give them ample opportunity to do this outside, so it is not occurring inside!
 On very hot, very cold, or rainy days our time outside is limited, but weather permitting, we typically stay outside most of the morning.
 Around late morning/early afternoon the dogs are ready for a scenery change so we take them in.
-We will bring everyone out again mid-afternoon for another potty break.
-Note, “yard time” will be limited for new dogs, especially those experiencing paw sensitivities due to the pea pebbles in our yard.
-This eventually dissipates but it can take a few weeks depending on the dog and the frequently with which she comes.
+We typically bring everyone out again mid-afternoon for another potty break.

 Answer: The first thing we would do is notify the owner.
 If an injury is minor and we can treat it on-site we will.
 For more urgent matters, we would contact the vet with whom we consult, Doctor Arthur Friedman of Hawthorne Animal Hospital and/or the injured dog’s vet.
-In an extreme medical emergency, if an owner is not available, we would take the dog to the Veterinary Referral Hospital in Woburn.
-Veterinary care would have to be pre-approved by the owners so primary as a well as a secondary contact information is necessary for all clients.
+In an extreme medical emergency requiring critical, acute care we would take the dog to the Veterinary Referral Hospital in Woburn.

 Answer: In general, we keep toys out of the play areas to avoid resource guarding or aggression among pack-members.
 However, depending on the daily dog log (and weather), we will bring small groups of dogs that we know are copacetic around toys, inside for a game of fetch or the like.

-Answer: We have two free-standing window air conditioning units and multiple fans humming at a constant clip throughout the summer.
-Our building is also made of concrete with few windows so it stays a good ten degrees cooler than the outdoor air (great in the summer, not awesome for our heating bill in the winter).
+Answer: We have two free-standing, window air conditioning units and multiple fans humming at a constant clip throughout the summer.
+Our building is also made of concrete with few windows, so it stays cooler than the outdoor air (great in the summer, not awesome for our heating bill in the winter).
 For brachycephalic dogs prone to overheating, we suggest avoiding daycare during the extreme heat, or at the very least, limiting his/her time with us to a few hours in the early morning.